 Both S.E.
 Hinton and her protagonist, Ponyboy, are well aware of the fact that you can be within a group and still exist as an outsider.

-Well, first, it seems important that the title is plural.
-The Outsider, singular, might suggest that Ponyboy is most focused on personal isolation – from family, friends, and society at large.
+Notice how the title refers to multiple people: many different outsiders.
+If the novel had been title The Outsider, singular, it might suggest that Ponyboy focused on personal isolation— isolation from family, friends, and society at large.
 Personal isolation is very important to him, but the plural could suggest that he's more concerned with groups of outsiders.

 Perhaps most, he wants to connect with young men who feel powerless, and who are outside of many opportunities because of economic poverty—the types of boys who might be involved in a gang.
 In short, kids like himself and his friends.

 At some point, perhaps on a daily basis, many of us feel separate from and different from others, to some degree or another.
 We can be isolated by lots of different things, including the politics and economics in our area, our states of mind, our physical conditions, things we've done and things that have been done to us, just to name a few.

 But, these things can also connect us.
 Ponyboy's realization that Greasers and Socials are connected in several important ways, including a shared sense of isolation, is an important insight for him.
 It is sparked when he meets Cherry, and begins to understand that Greasers and Socs (and everybody else) are connected through nature.
 He writes, early in the novel,

 He tells his story in the hopes of creating opportunities for boys like himself, by humanizing them and showing their struggle.
 By focusing on individuals, he hopes to express some of the extreme problems that face the group, and break down some of those walls that might have seemed to surround such outsiders.